Job (play): Off-Broadway (2023)

 The play was developed by producer–dramaturg Hannah Getts and written by Max Wolf Friedlich.
 Originally written as part of IAMA Theatre Company's emerging writer's group, Job was the winner of the inaugural SoHo Playhouse Lighthouse Series.
 That production starred Alex O’Shea and Tim Barker.

 The play was directed by Michael Herwitz and starred Peter Friedman and Sydney Lemmon.
 Performances began on September 6, 2023, with an opening night on September 18, 2023.
 The play quickly sold out and extended its performances to mid-October 2023.

-A return engagement took place at the Connelly Theater; performances began January 19th, 2024, and ran through March 23rd, 2024.
+A return engagement took place at the Connelly Theater; performances began January 19, 2024, and ran through March 23rd, 2024.
 It was announced that the play would transfer to the smallest house on Broadway, the 600-seat Helen Hayes Theatre from July 15 through September 29.

 Broadway (2024)

 The production transferred to Broadway at the Helen Hayes Theater with the same cast as the Off-Broadway run.
-Previews began on July 15, 2024 with the play opening on July 30th.
+Previews began on July 15, 2024 with the play opening on July 30.
 On August 14, 2024, it was announced that the production will extend through October 27, 2024.

+Regional Premieres

+Job's Midwest premier was at Writer's Theater in Glencoe, IL.
+It was directed by David Esbjornson.

+Job had its DC area premiere at Signature Theatre in Arlington Virginia.
+Eric Hissom starred as Lloyd and Jordan Slattery starred as Jane.

+Job premiered in the Southeastern region at Urbanite Theatre in Sarasota, Florida, starring David Breitbarth and Casey Wortmann.

 Reception

 Critical reviews

 The production has received positive reviews from critics.
 It was labeled as a "Critic’s Pick" in The New York Times, with Juan A. Ramirez describing it as "a tight, 80-minute play [that] is filled with so many ideas that it seems to expand beyond the walls of the tiny SoHo Playhouse ...
 Friedlich’s clever updating of the generational-divide format is not undermined by the play’s thematic vastness."
-Sara Holden of Vulture wrote, "Job is a horror piece — a Black Mirror episode with the sci-fi dialed down (because the horrors are real) and the punchy, cynical, HBO-ready dialogue dialed up.
+Sara Holdren of Vulture wrote, "Job is a horror piece — a Black Mirror episode with the sci-fi dialed down (because the horrors are real) and the punchy, cynical, HBO-ready dialogue dialed up.
 It's a slick, cleverly crafted drop-tower ride, and while you’re trapped inside, it succeeds at turning your stomach."